Blake Brockington

 Blake Brockington (May 14, 1996 – March 23, 2015) was an American trans man whose suicide attracted international attention.
-He had previously received attention as the first openly transgender high school homecoming king in North Carolina, and had since been advocating for LGBT youth, the transgender community, and against police brutality.
+He had previously received attention as the first openly transgender high school homecoming king in North Carolina, and had since been advocating for LGBT youth and the transgender community, and against police brutality.

 Life

 Brockington was born on May 14, 1996, in Charleston, South Carolina.
 He moved from Charleston to Charlotte, North Carolina, when he was 12.

 Brockington, who was assigned female at birth, came out publicly as transgender while attending East Mecklenburg High School as a tenth grade student.
 His family was not supportive of his decision to transition, wondering why he would want to draw more attention to himself as a black youth.
 As a result, Brockington chose to live with a foster family during his transition.
 He chose the name Blake after it came to him in a dream and because he liked how masculine it sounded.
 He was taking testosterone, which was covered by Medicaid, and had planned to get a mastectomy once he was able to afford it.

 He spent two years as a drum major for East Mecklenburg High School's band.

 In 2014, Brockington received national attention for being the first openly transgender high school homecoming king in North Carolina after collecting the most money for East Mecklenburg High School's chosen charity ($2,555.55), Mothering Across Continents.
 He later indicated the process had been tough on him, saying, "That was single-handedly the hardest part of my trans journey.
 Really hateful things were said on the Internet.
 It was hard.
 I saw how narrow-minded the world really is."

 After his election as homecoming king, he began publicly advocating for transgender and LGBT youth issues.
 He spoke at the 2014 Transgender Day of Remembrance service in Charlotte.
 In December 2014 at Charlotte's Independence Square, he organized a protest against police brutality against black people.
 He was involved with setting up an exhibit, "Publicly Identified: Coming Out Activist in the Queen City", at the Levine Museum of the New South in July 2014.
 Brockington was also mentoring transgender youth.
 He spoke in an 8-minute documentary made in 2014 by three Elon University students, "BrocKINGton", about his experience being bullied because he was transgender, and being hospitalized for self-harming.

 He was active in the faith community, and participated in the Trans Faith and Action Network Conference held in Charlotte in August 2014.

 Brockington was enrolled at University of North Carolina at Charlotte, majoring in music education.
 At the time of his death, he was on medical leave and not attending classes.
 He stated that his plans were to become a band director and composer.